eclipsesource/tabris-decorators/README.md

 ```

 The injectable class (`Foo2`) may also have injection dependencies itself.
 For every injection a new instance will be created.
-If you want to share a single instance for all injections, use `@injectable(shared)` instead.
+If you want to share a single instance for all injections, use `@injectable({shared: true})` instead.

 ### @injectable({shared?: boolean})